acro5piano/signed-graphql/README.md

 A cli tool to make GraphQL secure.
 Make a plain query into a JWT signed query.

+Sign queries on build time, and verify them on runtime.

 # Why

 GraphQL is a great tool, but the schema is open to public by default.
-Of course, we should set our GraphQL server secure by server-side logic.
-However, it is possible to create a security hole on GraphQL server and results in unexpected issues.
+Of course, we should keep our GraphQL server secure by server-side authorization logic.
+However, it is possible to create a security hole on a GraphQL server and result in unexpected issues.

-With signed-graphql, we can verify queries are signed using shared JWT secret on runtime.
+With signed-graphql, we can verify queries are signed using shared JWT secret.

 # Install